brainstrust Brain Tumour Support Resources

 We need the right resources and support with us on our brain tumour journey; a little bit of planning goes a long way.

 These are the resources that we have found indispensable – created by brainstrust with our community of brain tumour patients, their carers and clinicians, to help you.
-And if you have an idea which we have missed but which you have found invaluable then send it our way – we’ll add it to this list of useful brain tumour support resources.
+And if you have an idea which we have missed but which you have found invaluable then send it our way – we’ll add it to this list.

 Use the links below to find out more about the resources that you can use.

 “I do not know the date I found brainstrust, I only know it was in the middle of the night, about 3am, and I was in a state.
 I found the number, rang, left a message and got a call straight back.
 I was amazed that someone could care.
 I think she said “but you needed me now” and since then that is the only thing I have ever felt from this charity- love, support, friendship and care.”

 Open 24 hours a day, 7 days a week, the brainstrust support line offers brain tumour patients and carers support, information and pragmatic advice over the phone and by email.

 - experience based brain tumour support - talk to patients and carers